baselbb/mineral_search_project_8/README.md

 1. Homepage - see a list of minerals
 2. Click on a list to see more minerals
-3. Search field to search minerals by the following multiple fields
+3. Search field to search minerals by the following multiple fields e.g. searching for the strunz-classification term "09.Db.45" and this would yield the "Aerinite" mineral
 ```python
 def mineral_search(request):
     term = request.GET.get("q")